codeschool-africa/food-uber-api/README.md

 Now you application will be live on http://localhost:5000

 Go to http://localhost:5000/createdb to create database, you can change database name from the code, and before running this, make sure you comment the database name in your db.config.js file, run this once because the database is only created once.
+All routes to create table should also run once

-To create users table go to http://localhost:5000/createUsersTable, this also should run only once. running more than once will throw an error that table or database already exists
+To create users table go to http://localhost:5000/createUsersTable

-To create foods table go to http://localhost:5000/createFoodsTable, this also should run only once. running more than once will throw an error that table or database already exists
+To create foods table go to http://localhost:5000/createFoodsTable

-To create orders table go to http://localhost:5000/createOrdersTable, this also should run only once. running more than once will throw an error that table or database already exists
+To create orders table go to http://localhost:5000/createOrdersTable

-To create carts table go to http://localhost:5000/createCartsTable, this also should run only once. running more than once will throw an error that table or database already exists
+To create carts table go to http://localhost:5000/createCartsTable

+To create notifications table go to http://localhost:5000/createNotificationsTable